 And if you are comparing Brooks vs ASICS for walking then check out our walking shoe guide.

 When it comes to durability, in my view, Brooks has the edge.
 Depending on the model and activity performed, a pair of Brooks generally lasts anywhere between 300 and 500 miles.

 In comparison, ASICS typically covers an average of 300 to 400 miles.
-The reason for a lower mileage capacity is because many ASICS models are designed to be more lightweight for maximum comfort.
+The reason for a lower mileage capacity is that many ASICS models are designed to be more lightweight for maximum comfort.